agrimjaimini/WikiRacer/README.md

 # WikiRacer

-A project to find the shortest path between two Wikipedia pages using Flask and WebSockets.
+A project to find the shortest path between two Wikipedia pages.

 try it @ https://wikiracer-d9up.onrender.com